Once Your Child starts to flip on the tummy and roll over, it’s important that your home has been baby proofed.

 What to do?

-Begin by getting down on the floor and seeing your home from Your Baby ’s eye level.
+Begin by getting down on the floor and seeing your home from Your Child ’s eye level.
 Then try to explore all corners of your home and pay special attention to the following areas:

 Bathroom: Toilets and bathtubs can be dangerous.
 You can put a safety latch on the toilet seat to avoid the baby toppling into it.
-Keep hazardous items in high places, out of Your Baby ’s reach.
+Keep hazardous items in high places, out of Your Child ’s reach.
 Many items like mouthwash and nail polish remover are poisonous.
 If the bathroom floor is slippery, you might want to add some shower mats.
-If you make yourself a bath, make sure Your Baby can’t enter the bathroom and fall inside the bathtub
+If you make yourself a bath, make sure Your Child can’t enter the bathroom and fall inside the bathtub

 Make your windows safe: If you are living in a condominium or on the upper floors of a house, check all windows to see if there are dangerous gaps that need to be closed.
 Sometimes it’s better to change the windows or install additional safety breaks.